openaps/docs/docs/docs/Resources/Edison-Flashing/mac-flash.md

 1. Using an explorer board and Edison
 2. Using an Apple computer
-3. Using a Loop-compatible Medtronic pump (note - OpenAPS can actually use an additional set of pumps, the x12 series, although it requires [one small extra step](http://openaps.readthedocs.io/en/latest/docs/Gear Up/pump.html#why-do-i-need-a-certain-pump-firmware).
+3. Using a looping-compatible Medtronic pump (note - OpenAPS can actually use an additional set of pumps, the x12 series, although it requires [one small extra step](http://openaps.readthedocs.io/en/latest/docs/Gear Up/pump.html#why-do-i-need-a-certain-pump-firmware).
 See [this page in OpenAPS docs for all compatible pumps](http://openaps.readthedocs.io/en/latest/docs/Gear Up/pump.html#information-about-compatible-insulin-pumps).)

 ## High Level Recommended Rig parts list